The ESG Diversity Standard Index

 Data Gathering

-Participation / Response
+Employee Participation / Response in data gathering efforts

 Cultural Diversity